Nick Sutton is a civil and commercial litigator at Fletcher Day Ltd located at 110 Cannon St, EC4N 6EU London, United Kingdom.

-Part 2: Description of career of Nick Sutton, Partner at Fletcher Day
+Part 2: Description of the career of Nick Sutton, Partner at Fletcher Day

-2. What drove you into becoming a lawyer?
+2. What drove you to become a lawyer?

 There are two main factors.
 I always liked to argue from a young age and play ‘devil’s advocate’ in order to get different perspectives on important issues in life.
 I’m also a bit of a stickler for rules and order, so law seemed to be a suitable career for me.
 Also, I love the English language in its malleability, flexibility and poetry – so law and the art of ‘word-smithery’ seemed to be a natural route for me.